ruricolist/serapeum/reference.md

 not do type inference, but even on Lisps with type inference it can speed compilation times (compiling `aref` is relatively slow on SBCL).

+Within `with-type-dispatch`, VAR should be regarded as read-only.

 Note that `with-type-dispatch` is intended to be used around relatively expensive code, particularly loops.
 For simpler code, the gains from specialized compilation may not justify the overhead of the